prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/django-web-app/implementation.md

 ### Application Generation

-Generate a new application, for example one called `products_app` to manage an inventory of grocery products:
+Generate a new application, for example one called `products` or `products_app`, for example, to manage an inventory of grocery products:

 ```shell
 python3 manage.py startapp products_app
 ```

+### Application Development

+TBA - PostgreSQL Database configuration and Implementing CRUD Operations